 "My child loved every part of the kinder camp program.
 She came home every afternoon excited to tell me she had done and learned that day.
 I appreciated being sent home books and that snacks were provided with the program.
 We would read the books together in the morning while waiting for the bus to come which we both found was a really lovely way to start the day." -- Parent

 "My daughter struggles with attention and socializing.
-Her first two days were difficult for her.
-But by day 3 she was paying more attention, listening to her teacher, and coming home talking about her friends that she made.
-There was a huge improvement for her between the start of kinder camp and her last day.
-I'm very thankful she had the opportunity to participate in this!" -- Parent
+Her first two days were difficult, but by day 3 she was paying more attention, listening to her teacher, and coming home talking about the friends she made.
+There was a huge improvement in her social skills between the start of camp and her last day.
+I'm very thankful she had the opportunity to participate!" -- Parent

 "The books that accompanied the activities were great.
 All of my students role played the Three Billy Goats Gruff.
 They took turns taking the part of the different characters and used different voices to go over the bridges that they built through the STEM activity." -- Portage School District Teacher

 "Prior to this program, my 4-year old son did not have an interest in attending kindergarten in the fall.
 During and after the program, I saw a noticeable difference in my child!
 He constantly tells me things that he learned during the program and often expresses an interest in looking forward to kindergarten." -- Parent